 Occasional objections to library media materials may occur despite the quality of the selection process.
-When parents/guardians or other individuals have concerns about particular library media materials, these concerns shall be brought forward in accordance with established administrative procedures, carefully considered, and accorded the courtesy of a prompt reply by appropriate TLA administrators.
+When parents/guardians or other individuals have concerns about particular library media materials, they are encouraged to discuss and attempt to resolve their concerns by first speaking with the Librarian or Principal prior to filing a written request to remove or relocate library media materials.